 Unwanted Babies of Dubrovnik

-In much of Europe, with difficult times when young mothers couldn’t keep her baby, it was common to dump the newborn into trash.
+In much of Europe, with difficult times when young mothers couldn’t keep her baby, it was common to dump the newborn into the trash.
 But, not in Dubrovnik.
 Unlike most places In Europe, Dubrovnik had an orphanage and a process to handle the situation of unwanted babies.
-A mother could come out in the night with a black hood and leave the new born in the care of the orphanage.
+A mother could come out in the night with a black hood and leave the newborn in the care of the orphanage.
 The hood ensured anonymity and no questions were asked.
 Before giving the baby away, the mother made two identical blankets, one to wrap the baby and one for herself.
 If her conditions improved, she could use the blanket to claim the baby back from the orphanage.

 Churches and Synagogue in Dubrovnik